 “One thing we have recommended is more serious action from international donor countries, including placing conditions on aid money,” she says.
 “We’ve seen very little of that thus far, but the little we saw has worked – for example the World Bank moratorium on assistance to Cambodia in 2011.”

-The Bank’s decision to halt aid until a settlement is reached with residents around what was Phnom Penh’s Boeung Kak lake – site of a now cause-celebre land grab – possibly prompted Prime Minister Hun Sen’s moratorium on land concessions announced in May 2012, a move also perhaps undertaken with parliamentary elections due in 2013 in mind.
+The Bank’s decision to halt aid – until a settlement is reached with residents around what was Phnom Penh’s Boeung Kak lake – site of a now cause-celebre land grab – possibly prompted Prime Minister Hun Sen’s moratorium on land concessions announced in May 2012, a move also perhaps undertaken with a view to parliamentary elections, which are due in 2013.

 Nonetheless the influence of western donors and linked agencies such as the World Bank is shrinking in Cambodia, where Chinese investment since 2006 tops US$8billion.
 The Chinese government has also allocated US$2billion in loans and grants to Cambodia – helping build vital infrastructure such as roads and bridges.

-The 3 day parlay was attended by US President Barack Obama, outgoing China PM Wen Jiabao, India’s Manmohan Singh and other regional leaders and focused on trade and economic negotiations, as well as headline-grabbing security issues such as the disputed South China Sea.
+The 3 day parlay was attended by US President Barack Obama, outgoing Chinese leader Wen Jiabao, India’s Manmohan Singh and other regional leaders and focused on trade and economic negotiations, as well as headline-grabbing security issues such as the disputed South China Sea.

 That all said, the hosts made it clear that Wen was guest of honor, parroting Beijing’s line on the South China Sea and plastering the front of the Peace Palace with banners extolling the China-Cambodia relationship.

-No such welcome was given to Obama, who had what US officials described as a “tense” bilateral meeting with Hun Sen shortly after he stepped off Airforce One in Phnom Penh.
-Obama is said to have raised human rights issues – including land – with Hun Sen, who in turn told the US President that , though real, human rights problems in Cambodia are exaggerated, according to an account of the meeting given by Prak Sokhon, Cambodia’s Secretary of State of the Council of Ministers.
+No such welcome was given to Obama, who had what US officials described as a “tense” bilateral meeting with Hun Sen shortly after he stepped off the presidential jet in Phnom Penh.
+Obama is said to have raised human rights issues – including land – with Hun Sen. According to an account of the meeting given by Prak Sokhon, Cambodia’s Secretary of State of the Council of Ministers, Hun Sen in turn told the US President that, though real, human rights problems in Cambodia are exaggerated,

 Standing ground or treading water?